Program Length: 36 months (may be completed in as little as 30 months)

 Designed to acquaint the student with methods of verification, analysis and interpretation of generally accepted auditing procedures and the mechanics of planning and implementing an audit and the preparation of audits.
-(Prerequisite: ACC322, or with consent of the dean)
+(Prerequisite: ACC323, or with consent of the Dean)

 Intermediate Cost Accounting

 Discusses systems analysis, design, and implementation, management control systems and current manufacturing control systems, and advanced cost analysis, including quantitative applications.
 Topics are discussed in the context of management decision-making tools.
-(Prerequisite: ACC215, or with consent of the dean)
+(Prerequisite: ACC216, or with consent of the Dean)